 Mathematics Major (Science Program) - ASMAJ1165

 The Major in Mathematics is directed toward students who are interested in combining a solid knowledge of Mathematics with studies in other disciplines.
-While typically less in-depth than the Specialist Programs, it still covers a broad swath of the subject.
+While typically less in-depth than the Specialist Programs, it still covers a broad swath of the subject, while allowing in-depth study of topics of personal interest.

 Students in this program have the option to complete the Arts & Science Internship Program (ASIP) stream.